Family: Asteraceae

 Propagationdivision of tuberous roots

-Cultivar OriginJerusalem Artichoke is not related to Artichokes (in the Sunflower Family) and not from Jerusalem (native to the United States).
-First discovered by a Frenchman, Champlain in an American Indian Garden in Cape Cod (1605).
+Cultivar OriginJerusalem Artichoke is not related to Artichokes and is not from Jerusalem (it is native to the United States).
+First discovered by a Frenchman, Champlain, in an American Indian Garden in Cape Cod (1605).
 He said it tasted like Artichokes.
 It was sent to France.
-Before 1633 it arrived in Italy and the Italian word "girasole" which means turning to the sun was corrupted into "Jerusalem".
+Before 1633, it arrived in Italy, and the Italian word "girasole," meaning "turning to the sun," was corrupted into "Jerusalem".
 They are a valuable food crop in many parts of the world.

 Misc FactsThe tubers are edible and taste somewhat like a potato.
 A bit more work to prepare, since they are not smooth but rather knobby.
-Potato's store their carbohydrates as starch whereas Jerusalem Artichoke stores the carbohydrate in the form of inulin (not insulin) AKA: Sunchoke, Earth Apple, Topinambour
+Potatoes store their carbohydrates as starch, whereas Jerusalem artichokes store them as inulin (not insulin).
+AKA: Sunchoke, Earth Apple, Topinambour

 Author's NotesI grew and consumed this plant for a few years.
 Easy to grow from the tubers.
-After you harvest the tubers you are bound to leave a few behind.
-They will grow next years crop.
+After you harvest the tubers, you'll likely leave a few behind.
+They will produce next year's crop.
 Enjoyed the flavor.

 Cart Image